Connect your vintage CB phones together with this simple exchange. Shown here are a 300 series and 800 series types of phone.

 the speech circuit, 2) the ring circuit, and 3) the off-hook-when-answered

-While it is normal in the telephone world to use a positive earth, this unit uses a negative earth.
+While it is normal in the telephone world to use a positive earth, this unit was built with a negative earth.
 It makes no difference to telephone operation.
-Positive earth is used to reduce corrosion effects out in the real world, and it is easy enough to adapt the circuit if it is felt this is preferable.
-As the circuit is only earthed through the mains supply, it is simple enough to earth the positive rail instead.
+Positive earth is used to reduce corrosion effects, and it is easy enough to adapt the circuit if it is felt this is preferable.
+As the circuit is earthed through the mains supply, it is simple enough to earth the positive rail instead.

 Now to describe the sequence of operation:

 The two transistor circuit could conceivably be replaced by yet another relay.
 If such a relay had its coil replacing the 220R resistor, it could be made to detect when the called phone went off-hook.
 It may be necessary to shunt the coil with an adjustable resistor to set the sensitivity, and a capacitor might be beneficial across the coil also to prevent the ring current actuating the coil.

 Alternatively, some simplification could be had with the existing circuit, by replacing the TIP31 with an SCR.
 The N.O. latching contacts on RLA3 would be made redundant, along with the associated 1N914.